Experience the Best of the Holy City with these Top Things to do in Jerusalem

 My preferred method of transportation is the train.
 It’s a 26-minute journey from the Airport to Jerusalem city.
 That being said, you still then need to find your way to your accommodation.

-The easiest option is to take a taxi, which will drop you off right at your doorstep.
+The easiest option is to take a taxi, which will drop you off right at your doorstep (or at least as close as they can get depending on where you are staying).
 However it is also the most expensive.

 Another option that will take you directly to your accommodation is the shared shuttle service called a sherut.
 Upon exiting the airport, you will see yellow shuttle vans.
 Tell the driver where you are going and he will direct you to the van headed in that direction.
 While this is an easy option and cheaper than a taxi but you may end up waiting a while because they only leave when they are full.